Manan2006-coder/Snake-Game-Project-DAIICT-/README.md

 - The game ends when the snake hits the boundaries or collides with itself.
 - The score is displayed on the screen, and the high score is saved in `highscore.txt`.

-## 4. Contributing

-We welcome contributions to the Snake Game.
-If you want to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push to the branch and create a pull request.
-5. Please make sure to test the game thoroughly before submitting any pull requests.

-## 5. License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 6. Data Structure Analysis